catanadj/taskwarrior-SCALPEL/README.md

 - Use optional nautical anchor/CP preview hooks if your Taskwarrior setup includes those fields
 - Task actions: Add, Complete, Delete
 - Notes
-- Arrange functions for tasks
+- Time alignment functions for tasks
--
+- Keyboard shortcuts with quick commands panel (CTRL+K)

 SCALPEL is designed to grow into a broader personal planning system.
 Future development is intended to support military-inspired planning concepts such as Commander’s Intent, End State, PACE planning and alternative timelines, while remaining practical for individual use.